-We have scheduled 10 calls to see what this dude can do to replace his income and work from home.
+I planned to have 10 calls to help this dude replace his income and work from home.

 I was quizzing him.
 He has been talking to me, at least once a week for 11 years… the results of the conversation were very eye opening: He was never really interested enough to learn from me.
 11 years, more than a 100 hours… street value: $20 K.

 I have gifted him courses, activators, I have gifted him with my famous health consultation… Result: he never used any of it, and of course he never benefited from what he didn’t do.
-He eats, thinks, lives exactly as he was 11 years ago.
+He eats, thinks, lives exactly as he did 11 years ago.

 Still has no idea much of anything.
 But why?